ppuivif/42_COMMON_CORE/11-CPP/CPP04/Readme.md

   Thus, these purely virtual functions must be overridden in derived (concrete) classes.
   - Such a class can have member variables.

-&nbsp;&nbsp;To declare an abstract class, it could be named starting with the character 'A' :
+&nbsp;To declare an abstract class, it could be named starting with the character 'A' :
 ```C++
 class AMateria
 {